borgessc/lambda-function/Readme.md

 ## Destroy the environment

-If this function will be used to learn purposes **don't forget** to destroy the resources because AWS could charge you if keep it running.
+If this function will be used for learn purposes **don't forget** to destroy the resources because AWS could charge you if keep it running.